• who is Harry?

 OF HARRY RINKER

-Rinker is a principal in Rinker Enterprises, Inc., a firm specializing in providing appraisal, consulting, editorial, educational, media, personal appearance, research, and writing services in the antiques and collectibles field.
-Rinker Enterprises draws regularly on the expertise of advisors located throughout the United States and Canada.
+Harry L. Rinker is the owner of Harry L. Rinker LLC, dba as Rinker Consulting, a firm specializing in providing appraisal, consulting, editorial, educational, media, personal appearance, research, and writing services in the antiques and collectibles field.

 Rinker hosts Whatcha Got?, a nationally syndicated antiques and collectibles radio call-in show, airing Sunday mornings between 8:00 AM and 10:00 AM Eastern Time.
 The show streams live on the Internet at www.gcnlive.com.